venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 enabled if `-display xxx,gl=on` is enabled in the qemu display (sdl/gtk), **recommended for both modern or older systems with support of opengl** but will require KVM support on host machine.
-3. `-device ramfb` very simple display device; ases a framebuffer stored in guest memory; does not have vga, support vgabios and uefivga; the firmware initializes it and allows to use it as boot display (grub boot menu, efifb, ...) without needing complex legacy VGA emulation. **Only
+3. `-device ramfb` very simple display device; sets a framebuffer stored in guest memory; does not have vga, support vgabios and uefivga; the firmware initializes it and allows to use it as boot display (grub boot menu, efifb, ...) without needing complex legacy VGA emulation. **Only